 - Vitamins.
 Try to get your vitamins from food sources, that is, eating a diet rich in vegetables and whole grains, rather than relying on vitamin supplements.
 In particular, avoid calcium substitutes.
 Rather, get your calcium from low-fat dairy foods and dark green leafy vegetables.

-For more detailed information on nutrition, get the guide: Health and Wellness: Living with Prostate Cancer.
+For more detailed information on nutrition, get the guide: The Science of Living Well, Beyond Cancer.

 Exercise for Prostate Cancer